Pontiac G6 Insurance Rates

 Rates are averaged for all Pontiac G6 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- You may be able to save up to $100 per year just by quoting early and online
+- You may be able to save approximately $100 per year simply by quoting early and online

 Rate Tables and Charts